CrackingShells/mcp-langfuse/docs/articles/index.md

 # Documentation

-This section contains comprehensive documentation for {{PROJECT_NAME}}, organized by audience and purpose.
+This section contains comprehensive documentation for mcp-langfuse, organized by audience and purpose.

 ## [Users](users/GettingStarted.md)

 User-facing documentation covers installation, configuration, and usage.
-Start here if you want to use {{PROJECT_NAME}} in your projects.
+Start here if you want to use mcp-langfuse in your projects.
 Includes getting started guides, tutorials, and feature-specific documentation.

 ## [Developers](devs/index.md)

-Developer documentation provides information on contributing to {{PROJECT_NAME}}.
+Developer documentation provides information on contributing to mcp-langfuse.
 Covers development environment setup, architecture decisions, contribution guidelines, and implementation details.

 ## [API Reference](api/index.md)